Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Modeling of car thefts

 {\bf Rank Probability Score}\\

 \cite{GneitingRaftery(07)} propose the continuous rank probability score (CRPS).
-This score is derived as a proper scoring rule and enables a criterion for assessing the precision of a predictive distribution for continuous variables.
-In our context, we seek to compare a predictive distribution to an observed count. \cite{Czadoetal(09)} and references therein discuss rank probability scores (RPS) for count data.
-Intuitively, a good model will provide a predictive distribution that is very concentrated around the observed count.
-While the RPS has a challenging formal computational form, it is directly amenable to Monte Carlo integration.
+This score is derived as a proper scoring rule and a criterion for evaluating the precision of a predictive distribution for continuous variables.
+In our context, we use a rank probability score for count data, which is discussed in \cite{Czadoetal(09)} and references therein.
+Intuitively, a good model will provide a predictive distribution that is concentrated around test counts.
+Although the RPS has a complex formal computational form, it can be directly calculated by Monte Carlo integration.
 In particular, for a given $B_{r}$, the RPS is calculated as

 Summing over the collection of $B_{r}$ gives a model comparison criterion.
 Smaller values of the sum are preferred.

 The results of model validation are presented for the Neza data using predictive interval coverage and ranked probability score.
 We set $p=0.5$ for dividing into training and test datasets.
 Figure \ref{fig:MVTheft} shows the PIC with 90$\%$ nominal level and the RPS for both regions.
 Here, $w$ denotes the number of randomly selected blocks for model comparison.
 As for the choice of ${B_{r}}$, since the total number of grid cells for this dataset is small, here we choose $w=1,\ldots, 10$ grids from the 22 grids in the North and 68 grids in the South, rather than choosing ${B_{r}}$ with respect to a rate $q$.
 Again, the LGCP outperforms the NHPP, more so for the South, the larger dataset.